by Brian Tomasik

 Based on the descriptions I gave, some people would say the "getting things done" mode is obviously more useful.
 However, I'm not sure that's the case.
 If I had always been in "doing" mode without reflecting, I wouldn't have uncovered many important realizations about areas where I could have been making bigger impact and even areas where I was previously making negative impact.
 My naive assumptions about the world would have circumscribed and misguided my actions.
 And when you're in caffeine mode, it's harder to get in touch with your deep feelings about what you value and what changes you want to see.
 Reflection can multiply impact many times, and I wouldn't be surprised if spending 20 years thinking and then 20 years doing tended to outperform 5 years thinking and 35 years doing in total impact.

 When I'm in "thinking" mode, I have high curiosity (the first virtue of rationality).
-I actively seek out insights that will transform my thinking -- through what Robin Hanson calls "viewquakes" -- because progress in research is measured by how much you change your mind.
+I actively seek out insights that will transform my thinking -- through what Robin Hanson calls "viewquakes" -- because progress in research is measured by how much you change your mind (for justified reasons).
 In contrast, when I'm in "doing" mode, I'm nervous that new information will invalidate my past efforts and force me to course-correct.

 Still, there are dangers in too much reflection.
 You might continue reflecting forever without acting, although maybe that's okay if you significantly influence other actors.
 Also, the world of action teaches things that you may not learn from just reflecting, although reading other people's accounts of their experiences with various forms of action can help make up for this.
 Finally, there's a temptation to do too much reflection because it's more fun, although this might not be true for everyone.
 Many people express sentiments like, "Enough meta-reflection already!
 Let's get something concrete done."
 And they feel reward from tangible achievements more than broad insights.
 So there's room for specialization between the thinkers and doers.